-You can deploy the AWCM in four modes, depending on the resources and requirements unique to your deployment.
+You can deploy the AWCM in three modes.
+The mode selected depends on the resources and requirements unique to your deployment.

 - Single Instance